 Beverly Hills Beach Club.
 The day camp kids are playing charades, and Cameron is clearly enjoying himself.
 His mother is pleased to see him so engaged with all the group activities, and Ahn-drea compliments her by telling her what a great kid he is.
 The mother then tells Ahn-drea that she heard about her CNN internship and is disappointed that she'll be leaving the beach club.
 Ahn-drea looks contemplative as she watches Cameron happily playing.

 Kelly's cabana.
 Kelly is suntanning when Dylan drops by.
 The parole hearing didn't go in Jack's favor, but he'll be up for parole again in six months.
-That seems like a really short time period, but then I'm no expert on the parole system.
+That seems like a really short time period - but then I'm a recapper, not an expert in parole waiting times.
 Dylan also tells Kelly that Brenda called him last night, but that she seemed very far away, so he decided not to get into the whole Jack-parole thing over the phone.
 Kelly jokes about how the two of them are stuck in L.A., miserable, while Brenda and Donna are having the time of their lives in France.
 But then they realize they're not miserable at all...and they smile at each other because it's so obvious that they're totally going to hook up.

 Beach.
 Jay and Ahn-drea take a walk along the water.
 Since they won't be interns at CNN together after all, they won't be seeing much of each other over the summer.
 And since he attends university in Illinois during the rest of the year, they won't be seeing much of each other...well, ever.
 Just as I assumed that a breakup would be the best option for them, Ahn-drea suggests that they start a long distance relationship.
-Jay's game, and tells her he's relieved that the reason she decided to stay in L.A. was Cameron, and not Brandon Walsh.
-You keep believing that, Jay.
+Jay says he's game and tells her he's relieved that the reason she decided to stay in L.A. was Cameron, and not Brandon Walsh.
+Yeah, you keep believing that, Jay.